Skip to content

 » READ MORE: ‘I want us to go down in history’: Tyrese Maxey and VJ Edgecombe’s bond will shape the Sixers’ future

 The stakes will be much higher in the playoffs, of course.
-Nurse was pleased Edgecombe got this taste of the postseason “under his belt” before facing the Celtics, a legitimate championship contender who have welcomed All-NBA wing Jayson Tatum back into the mix after a torn Achilles.
+Nurse was pleased Edgecombe got this taste of the postseason “under his belt” before facing the Celtics, a legitimate championship contender that has welcomed All-NBA wing Jayson Tatum back into the mix after a ruptured right Achilles tendon suffered in last season’s playoffs.

 Yet Edgecombe “couldn’t ask for a better” play-in experience.
 Even if it was a little wild.